jalaldiab37/Gridsence/README.md

 - **Scenario Simulation**: Model stress conditions including extreme weather events, equipment failures, and demand surges.
 - **Visualization**: Present forecasts, risk indicators, and simulation outcomes through an interactive dashboard.

 **Important**: GridSense is an educational and research tool designed for learning and experimentation.
-It is not intended to replace production-grade energy management systems or serve as operational decision-support software for grid operators.
+It is not intended to replace production-grade energy management systems or serve as operational decision support software for grid operators.

 ---